ELY3M/auto-block-nintendo-servers-on-new-fw-update-on-your-router/README.md

 ### need to be able to add this script on crontab to auto check and auto block.

+# make sure you add your stuff into dnsmasq conf files

 ## Credit:
 https://github.com/kinnay/NintendoClients